 You can also use the Check CRA Processing Times tool to find out how long you will have to wait for a decision.

-Challenges of Getting Approved for the DTC
+Challenges of getting approved for the DTC

 There are several challenges involved with getting approved for the DTC.
 In this section, we will go over each in detail, and I’ll explain what you can do about it.

-Unsupportive doctor
+1. Unsupportive doctor

 When we say unsupportive, this could mean two things: your doctor genuinely understands the requirements and doesn’t think you qualify for the program, or your doctor doesn’t understand the Disability Tax Credit’s eligibility requirements and thus thinks you are ineligible.